pnnl/ruleset-checking-tool/docs/section6/Rule6-1.md

     - For each zone in thermal block: `zone_p in thermal_block_p.zones:`

       - For each space in zone: `space_p in zone_p.spaces:`

-        - the total modeled interior lighting power is the total lighting power EXCEPT for retail display lighting (as defined in Rule 6-10).
-Create a variable building_segment_design_lighting_wattage and set it to 0: `building_segment_design_lighting_wattage = 0`

         - For each interior lighting in space, add lighting power to building segment total: `building_segment_design_lighting_wattage += sum(interior_lighting.power_per_area for interior_lighting in space_p.interior_lighting) * space_p.floor_area`